MicrosoftDocs/customer-insights/ci-docs/journeys/admin-users-licenses-roles.md

 > [!WARNING]
 > The free Customer Insights (formerly Marketing) user license is intended to only allow user access to the Customer Insights - Journeys in an edge case.
 It's not intended to allow unlimited user access to custom applications for Sales, Service, or other Dynamics 365 application scenarios.
 It also does not include any additional entitlements to Dataverse capacity.

-In some edge cases, if the automatic user sync does not work, you can use a $0 User License to force the sync to happen.
-This is an edge case and only a work around if the automatic sync is not working for some reason.
+In some edge cases, if the automatic user sync doesn't work, you can use a $0 User License to force the sync to happen.
+This is an edge case and only a work-around if the automatic sync isn't working for some reason.

-To use the 0$ license work around to sync users for the edge case:
+To use the 0$ license work-around to sync users for the edge case:

 1. Sign in to your [Microsoft 365 admin center](https://admin.microsoft.com) using an admin account that has permissions to purchase services and assign licenses.